danielfett/inetbox.py/README.md

 - `serial_device` (default: `/dev/serial0`) - The serial device to use for the LIN connection.
 This can be set to `/dev/ttyS0` or `/dev/ttyAMA0` for the Raspberry Pi 3 and 4, respectively.
 - `baudrate` (default: 9600) - The baudrate to use for the LIN connection.
 This should not be changed unless you know what you are doing.
 - `timeout` (default: 0.03) - The timeout in seconds for reading from the LIN bus.
 This should not be changed unless you know what you are doing.
+- `serial_reopen_after` (default: 60) - Reopen the serial port after this many seconds without a single byte from the LIN bus.
+A serial port can stop delivering data while staying open - reads simply return nothing and never raise an error - which otherwise leaves the service silently deaf until it is restarted by hand.
+Increase this if your bus is regularly quiet for longer than 60 seconds.
+- `cp_plus_timeout` (default: 120) - Report the Truma device as unavailable in Home Assistant after this many seconds without status data from the CP Plus.
+This prevents Home Assistant from showing the last known temperatures as if they were current when contact has been lost.
 - `log_dir` (default: None) - The directory to write log files to.
 If not set, logs are written to stdout.
 - `debug_app` (default: False) - Enable debugging for the application layer.
 - `debug_lin` (default: False) - Enable debugging for the LIN layer.